Ultrasound Graduate Diploma Program

 - Accredited by the Canadian Medical Association

-- Curriculum desgined based on The National Competency Profile from the Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP)
+- Curriculum designed based on The National Competency Profile from Sonography Canada (amalgamated Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP) January 2014)

-- Upon successful completion of the program- Eligible to write both Canadian (CARDUP) and American (ARDMS) certification examinations
+- Upon successful completion of the program- Eligible to write both Canadian and American Credentialing Exams

 Admission Requirements for the Ultrasound Program